iyagicom/FileIyagi/README.md

 ---

 ## 📋 Changelog

+### v1.47.11 (2026-07-05)
+- **Complete 12-language UI** — all 682 UI strings professionally re-translated for 10 languages (German, Spanish, French, Indonesian, Portuguese, Russian, Turkish, Vietnamese + new: **Japanese, Chinese**); Korean also completed (311 previously missing strings, including the entire Settings dialog).
+New `tools/gpt_translate.py` export/import pipeline with placeholder validation replaces raw machine translation
+- **Font size range widened** — Ctrl+↑/↓ / Alt+Wheel / Settings slider now allow the full documented 7–24 pt range (previously capped at base ±5, which silently stopped at 16 pt)

+### v1.47.10 (2026-07-04)
+- **Qt apps (QGIS, etc.) now receive picked files correctly** — the picker COM dialog now honors the `IFileDialogEvents::OnFileOk` contract.
+Qt's native dialog helper only accepts a result if it can read it during the `OnFileOk` event; without it, every Qt app silently treated a successful pick as *Cancel*.
+The event sink registered via `Advise()` is now stored and `OnSelectionChange` + `OnFileOk` are fired on success
+- **Sandboxed / packaged apps fall back to the system dialog** — UWP / WinUI file pickers run inside an AppContainer broker process that cannot launch the full-trust FileIyagi picker (Notepad showed an empty result, Media Player crashed).
+AppContainer / packaged processes are now detected (`TokenIsAppContainer` + `GetCurrentPackageFullName`) and forwarded to the genuine `comdlg32.dll` implementation
+- **App exclusion list** — apps that cannot handle a custom dialog get the genuine system dialog; extensible via `HKCU\Software\IYAGI-INC\FileIyagi\pickerExcludedApps` (REG_SZ, `;`-separated)
+- **Picker debug log** — `%TEMP%\picker_debug.log` now appends with a timestamp and the host process name per invocation (previously overwritten each time), so failures can be correlated with the calling app

+### v1.47.0 (2026-07-04)
+- **System-wide file dialog (Windows)** — the FileIyagiPicker COM component now intercepts **every** application (not just browsers), so any app's file Open dialog opens FileIyagi.
+Added **Save dialog** support (`CLSID_FileSaveDialog`) — Save-As dialogs also open FileIyagi.
+FileIyagi's own picker process is the only one excluded (recursion guard)
+- **Font-proportional column widths** — Details / search / recent / starred / EXT4 column widths now scale with the font size instead of being fixed at 11 pt, so larger fonts no longer clip text
+- **EXT4 partition view parity (Windows)** — the read-only EXT4 Linux-partition browser now behaves like a normal folder view: icon / list modes (Ctrl+1–5) use the same thumbnail delegate and rendering, and sorting by name / size / date (Ctrl+6–8) works correctly (numeric size, chronological date, folders first)
+- **EXT4 breadcrumb path bar (Windows)** — the EXT4 view's path bar is now a clickable breadcrumb (like a normal folder) instead of a plain text field; click any segment to jump to that parent folder, including a leading `/` for the partition root

 ### v1.46.3 (2026-06-17)
 - **Save dialog auto-increment** — clicking a file in the Save dialog auto-suggests the next name (`abc.pdf` → `abc2.pdf`, `abc9.pdf` → `abc10.pdf`); extension is preserved automatically